hoppersroppers/courses/navyCTF.md

 * Anti-forensic techniques

-Most forensic challenges can be tied in with Incident Response and teach the learner to handle things with care - this means running files or being careless could lead to loss of (challenge) data or information essential to solve the challenge.
-For example, write-blockers are utilized by forensic experts as a way of ensuring the integrity of the data is kept true and valid if used in court.
-Ensure the challenge leads players on a journey, an investigation of sorts with multiple sources of data leading to the culmination of ultimately one solution.
-Most forensic challenges can be tied in with Incident Response and teach the learner to handle things with care - this means running files or being careless could lead to loss of (challenge) data or information essential to solve the challenge.
-For example, write-blockers are utilized by forensic experts as a way of ensuring the integrity of the data is kept true and valid if used in court.
-A good challenge ensures the challenge leads players on a journey, an investigation of sorts with multiple sources of data leading to the culmination of ultimately one solution.

 When looking through a network challenges, there are a few basic types of challenges you can expect to see.